jackylee1/FaceReko/README.md

 		```

 ##  Install:
-You can simply just copy install.sh to /home/pi and `sudo chmod +x install.sh` then run it with `sudo ./install.sh` to install all        pre-requisite packages, configure AWS and setup FaceReko files.
+You can simply just copy *install.sh* to */home/pi/* and `sudo chmod +x install.sh` then run it with `sudo ./install.sh` to install all        pre-requisite packages, configure AWS and setup FaceReko files.

-Mid-run of install.sh you will be prompted with AWS config info (This is where your AWS credentials come in).
+Mid-run of *install.sh* you will be prompted with AWS config info (This is where your AWS credentials come in).
 When prompted **enter your AWS Key ID and Access Key**.
 The 3rd option will be for an **AWS server region which supports the Rekognition service** (eg. ap-northeast-1 which is tokyo).
 A full list can be found at https://docs.aws.amazon.com/general/latest/gr/rande.html (ctrl-F "Rekognition").

 For the last option **just hit enter and leave default**.

+Once complete, there should be a folder named *FaceReko* in */home/pi/* and permissions for it setup.
+(If there are any permission issues with the program later on just manually `sudo` run the last couple `chmod & chown` commands in *install.sh*

 ## Usage:
 Simply `cd` into the FaceReko folder and run `python server.py`